What is a Rails migration?

 1create_table :blogs do |t| 2 t.string :title 3 t.text :body 4 t.timestamps 5end

-There are several advantages of writing migrations in Ruby.
+There are several advantages of writing DDL using Rails migrations over writing the SQL statements.
 The most important ones are:

 - The migration code in Ruby is database independent.
 We can run the same code for SQLite3, PostgreSQL and for MySQL and it will work.